 If all the management practices are carried out properly, then milk production will increase.

-Method of milking also plays an important role, especially if hand milking is followed.
+The method of milking also plays an important role, especially if hand milking is followed.
 Many farmers follow the knuckling method of drawing milk from the udder, which is a harmful method for the animal and it damages teat tissue which leads to scarring of the teat canal.
-Full hand milking is the best method of milking a cow; it should be followed by stripping, which has shown to increase the fat content of the milk.
+Full hand milking is the best method of milking a cow; it should be followed by stripping, which has been shown to increase the fat content of the milk.

 - Knuckling method of milking-

 This is a common practice of milking cows; wherein the thumb is opposed against the teat and fingers, it puts pressure on the teat tissue and damages the teat and is also painful.